ZeroDayTea/PicoCTF-2021-Killer-Queen-Writeups/Forensics/Trivial Flag Transfer Protocol/readme.md

 bmp is a lossless and uncompressed format, so we will likely find the flag there.

-A .deb file is an installation file, which 7zip can open.
+A .deb file is an installation file, which 7zip can open, for some reason.
 Inside, we find archive named data.tar.
 We can open this with `tar -xvf data.tar`.
 This extracts a directory.
 Searching through it we find a folder `usr/share/doc/steghide`.
 The flag is likely encrypted in one of the bmps with the steghide program, which needs a password.
 We are getting closer.

 Instructions.txt and plan are both text files with a bunch of letters that are all capitals.
 This could potentially a cipher, the first one that came to mind being a caesar cipher.
 Using a caesar cipher solver, we get these 2 messages from the files: